GiantRavens/rails7_template/README.md

 A rebuild with devlog notes on how to build a new Rails 7 app with tailwind CSS, PostgreSQL db, RailsAdmin, Devise authentication.

+Now updated to Rails 7.0.4.

 Prerequisites
 -------------

 __mailcatcher__

-`gem install mailcatcher -- --with-cflags="-Wno-error=implicit-function-declaration"`
+`gem install mailcatcher`

 You can start it with just mailcatcher - it runs a local webserver at localhost:1080 and catches SMTP locally at :1025